victornguyen/vic.codes/content/blog/catching-up/index.md

 Changes are usually iterative.
 Evolutionary rather than revolutionary, building on ideas that were built on ideas previous to those, and so on.

-So even after 18 months, I wasn't completely lost because I could see the through-line from 2017 and 2019.
-Here are some notes I took in my first week
+So even after 18 months in the dark, I wasn't completely lost because I could see the through-line from 2017 and 2019.
+Here are some notes I took in my first week back:
-back:

 ```markdown {8}
 ## Things to catchup on